 A 17-year-old patient was brought to the emergency department due to increasingly aggressive behavior at school.
 Although she arrived calm, she paced around the unit and appeared to become more upset.
 Unsure of how to intervene, health care providers encouraged the patient to stay in her room.
 Soon after, the patient started yelling, using expletives and attempting to hit and spit on staff.
 Security was called to the room to assist in keeping the patient and staff safe, which resulted in the use of restraints.

-This familiar scenario occurs frequently in pediatric emergency departments.
-Trends have shown a significant increase in the number of pediatric behavioral health emergencies that present to emergency departments around the country.
+This familiar scenario occurs frequently in pediatric emergency departments in hospitals across the country.
+Trends have shown a significant increase in the number of pediatric behavioral health emergencies.
 Many of these patients exhibit other adverse behaviors in addition to aggression.

 Behavioral health patients who present with a chief complaint of aggression are particularly challenging, and each month can represent roughly 10% to 20% of pediatric emergency department visits at Monroe Carell Jr. Children’s Hospital at Vanderbilt in Nashville, Tennessee.

 As the hospital experienced an increase in the number of patients demonstrating aggressive behaviors, staff recognized a need to improve their ability to provide a safe and effective environment to meet these patients’ health care needs.
 To do so, the hospital formed a multidisciplinary workgroup to improve and standardize the care of patients demonstrating aggressive behaviors, with a focus on improving safety for patients and hospital staff.

 The goal of the workgroup was to develop a common language that health care teams could use with patients who have behavioral health care needs.
 Some members of the group were familiar with a scoring system that could identify acute aggressive episodes and help predict the escalation of aggressive behaviors, allowing health care providers to intervene earlier in the episode.